 In 2015, the median income for Phlebotomy Technicians was $31,630.
 The highest-paying employers were pharmaceutical and medicine manufacturers, who offer a median salary of around $48,760, per the BLS.

 The graduate services staff assists students in their job searches after they have successfully completed their studies, by offering information on job opportunities and temporary assignments and guidance in resume preparation and interviewing techniques.

 Critical Care training Center makes reasonable efforts to satisfy the wishes of a graduate as to location and type of employment.
 The more flexible a graduate can be regarding initial employment, the easier it is for the school to assist in the placement process.

 In addition to the graduate services available to students, career-planning concepts are also integrated into the curriculum in all training courses and programs.
 Students participate in specific sessions that cover interviewing techniques, networking, resume writing, and professional dress and conduct.

-Below is a collection of frequently asked questions and answers about our Phlebotomy program.
+Below is a collection of frequently asked questions and answers about our Phlebotomy program and classes.
 You are more than welcome to call us at 818.766.1111 or send us an email if you can’t find an answer to your question.

 A Phlebotomy Technician is responsible for drawing quality blood samples from patients or donors.
 They also prepare blood samples for medical testing.